francojmf/Translator-React/README.md

    ```
 ## Getting started

-1. Make a new folder constants/
+1. Make a new folder in pages/constants/
 2. Make a new file api.key.js
 3. Enter your OpenAPI Api key in following manner: